Are You Real?

 “I’m fine, Professor Lovecleft.”
 Kiro’s words came out too sharp, like a jab.
 “Sorry.”

-“M’kay.”
-Lovecleft maintained a veneer of respectful indifference in his tone.
+“Very well then.”
+Lovecleft maintained a veneer of respectful indifference.
 “As we were discussing, the author chose to employ Plato’s Allegory of the Cave in their passage.
 Could you explain what the cave itself represents in this diagram?”

 Like a boomerang, Kiro’s vision snapped back to him.
 He was greeted by an elaborate, though amateurish, mockup taking up almost the entire blackboard.
 His pupils darted around, absorbing the image: